tusharsadhwani/blog/src/pages/post/builtins.md

 So there's two things to know about the builtin scope in Python:

 - It's the scope where essentially all of Python's top level functions are defined, such as `len`, `range` and `print`.
-- When a variable is not found in the local, enclosing or global scope, Python looks for it inside the builtins.
+- When a variable is not found in the local, enclosing or global scope, Python looks for it in the builtins.

 You can inspect the builtins directly if you want, by importing the `builtins` module, and checking methods inside it: